lab272/semtex_varkinvis/README.md

 package which is included in the distribution.
 Implicit large-eddy simulation is available within semtex using the Spectral Vanishing Viscosity (SVV) approach; the fourth and fifth references provide description and applications of this technique.
-Reference 6 provides an introduction to the stability analysis package.

 1. Blackburn HM, Lee D, Albrecht T & Singh, J (2019) Semtex: a spectral element–Fourier solver for the incompressible Navier–Stokes